BenjaminAmos/NUISamples/README.md

 This project consists of a collection of small samples demonstrating the use of NUI widgets, as well as how to provide an environment for NUI to run in.
 It uses LibGDX for rendering, audio and input handling.

 I'm using this project as a way of practicing and learning how to best use NUI and also as an informal documentation reference.
-Most of NUI is currently undocumented and so existing information is scattered over many places.
 I often discovered how things work and how to use them from looking at the UI files in [Terasology](https://github.com/MovingBlocks/Terasology), the project in which NUI originated.
+Their [Quick Start](https://github.com/Terasology/TutorialNui/wiki/Quick-Start) page provides a good starting point.
 ### Building
 > At the moment these samples use my custom `multi-touch` branch of NUI.
 > To use this you can clone the branch with the following command.